MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-J-Electrical-Engineering/part-111-Electric-SystemsGeneral-Requirements/subpart-111.30-Switchboards/section-111.30-27.md

 (3) A field rheostat.

-(4) A pilot lamp connected between the generator and circuit breaker.
+(4) An indicator light connected between the generator and circuit breaker.

 (c) For each two-wire generator, each switchboard must have: